In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-Breast pump manufacturers often use the term “hospital-grade” to imply strong suction, but it's important to note that this term isn't recognized or regulated by the FDA, despite the FDA's regulation of breast pumps, which are considered medical devices.
-Therefore, the definition of “hospital grade” lacks consistency, and its use by manufacturers doesn't guarantee a specific level of quality, safety, or performance.
-The FDA recommends paying closer attention to the terms “multiple-user” and “single-user” when selecting a breast pump.
-Understanding the differences between buying a single-user versus renting or investing in a multi-user can impact a mom's decision.
+Breast pump manufacturers often use the term “hospital-grade” to imply strong suction, but this term isn't recognized or regulated by the FDA, despite the FDA's regulation of breast pumps as medical devices.
+Therefore, the meaning of “hospital grade” is inconsistent; it doesn't guarantee a specific level of quality, safety, or performance.
+The FDA recommends paying closer attention to the terms “multiple-user” and “single-user.”
+Understanding the differences between a single-user machine and a multi-user pump can impact a mom's buying or renting decision.

 Finding the right pump for busy baby days doesn't have to be a daunting task.